joaoctaviosantiago/python_notes/chapters/Chapter 3.md

 I know that we've seen many data types and their different uses.
 But how do I know which data type to use?
 There is no correct answer to this question.
 There are many solutions to the same problem.
 You can get to the same result utilizing different data types and it is up to you to choose which one you think is best.

 With this in mind, it is important that we talk about optimization.
-We say a code is optimize when it is efficient. it uses the minimum amount of memory required for it to work or it reaches a result in a fast manner.
+We say a code is optimized when it is efficient.
+It uses the minimum amount of memory required for it to work or it reaches a result in a fast manner.
 And choosing which data type is needed for your algorithm does make a difference.
 For example, if you know that a set of data will not and cannot be changed during runtime, use a data of type ```tuple``` instead of a list, for the tuple has these characteristics specifically - it is optimized for it.

 When we create more than one algorithm to solve a problem, we can evaluate which is more efficient using what is called Big O Notation.
 Imagine you've created two algorithms that modify a data of type ```string```.
 When we're working with short strings, both algorithms are fast and solve the problem in milliseconds.
 But what about when we work with strings with a thousand characters, or one hundred thousand, which one would be faster?
 The Big O Notation is used to solve this question, evaluating them and classifying them.